ragulnathMB/GENxCRY/README.md

 MIT License - see LICENSE file for details.

-Created by RN Software with ❤️ for the AI community.
+Created by RN with ❤️ for the Dev community.